Plastic Surgery Instructions (Brachioplasty):

 -Infrequently after surgery, you may have fluid in the arms after the drains are removed.
 If this happens, please contact our office, as Dr. DePerro will want to see you to remove the fluid.

--You can expect swelling of the surgery site.
+-Swelling of the surgery site is expected.
 If the swelling is definitely more pronounced on one side than the other side, or if you are having pain which is NOT relieved by the pain medication, call Dr. DePerro’s office.

 -If you develop a fever (oral temperature greater than 101 degrees), redness, or increased pain or swelling at the surgical incisions, please call your doctor.